 Outcome Measures: The trial had co-primary endpoints: (a) total hospital cost, and (b) quality of life (QoL).
 The primary economic outcome measure reports hospital costs from, and including, the index admission to any hospital episode starting within 365 days after randomisation.
 All inpatient admissions, outpatient visits and attendances at accident and emergency departments were included.
 Costs were calculated using the NHS tariff system.
 Codes from individual episodes were entered into a standardised ‘grouper program’ (NHS Digital HRG4+ Payment Grouper 19/20) that returns Healthcare Resource Group (HRG) designations which can then be allocated costs from relevant NHS tariff reference values.
 Costs incurred in respect of each patient over the period were summed.
 The results reflect the real cost of hospital-based health care to the payer and the sums received by the provider hospitals.
 Costs in primary care, routine medications or societal costs were not included.

 The primary quality of life outcome was a comparison of the visual analogue scale (VAS) reported on completion of the EQ-5D-5L instrument at 1 year.
+This is a validated, international, generic measure of quality of life.
+Use of a generic tool allows for a more holistic assessment of the impact of medical care including, for example, general recovery from interventions and the potential impact of non-cardiac complications.
 Prespecified subgroup analysis for the primary outcomes was performed in relation to (i) the sex of the patient, (ii) the initial presentation (stable versus ACS) and (iii) the angiographic (pre-FFR) investigator-reported distribution of the obstructive coronary artery disease, classified as one, two and three vessel, based on a reported stenosis reducing the luminal diameter by ≥ 50% in the left main stem or by ≥70% in the other vessels.

 Adverse clinical events were reported as secondary outcomes, including: all-cause mortality, stroke, myocardial infarction (MI) and unplanned revascularisation.
 For patients admitted with an acute coronary syndrome, MI adjudication required evidence of re-infarction or a distinct new MI event after randomisation.
 Unplanned revascularisation was defined as any PCI or CABG procedure not declared as part of the original management plan.
 Events were determined by an examination of diagnostic codes from the HES data.
 An explanation of the methodology used is presented in Appendix B.